Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 For example, the prime “faith” of the Jews is that God is One.
 It appears that to the Jew there is no other belief that equals in importance the fact that God is One.
 Fundamental Judaism is constructed on this simple declaration of monotheism.

-Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
-But wilt thou know, O vain man, that faith without works is dead?
+But do you want to know, O foolish man, that faith without works is dead?
 (James 2:19,20)

 The Pharisees adhered to the inspired Scriptures but they possessed no eternal life.